Duckov-Custom-Model/DuckovCustomModel/README_EN.md

    - `OnShootEvent`: Sets the `Shoot` trigger when triggered
    - `OnLoadedEvent`: Updates the `Loaded` boolean value when triggered
 6. When the character switches held items (`OnHoldAgentChanged` event), related subscriptions are automatically updated
+7. Combat-related triggers are automatically triggered when corresponding events occur:
+   - Hurt/Death: Automatically triggers `Hurt`/`Dead` or `CritHurt`/`CritDead` when the character takes damage or dies (based on whether it's a critical hit)
+   - Hit/Kill: Automatically triggers `HitTarget`/`KillTarget` or `CritHitTarget`/`CritKillTarget` when the character hits or kills a target (based on whether it's a critical hit)

 ## Custom Sounds